strangerstudios/paid-memberships-pro/readme.txt

 4. Offer Membership Discounts with specific price rules (restricted by level, unique pricing for each level, # of uses, expiration date.)

 == Changelog ==
+= 1.8.5 =
+* ENHANCEMENT: Added the pmpro_next_payment filter so you can alter how the next payment date is found.
+Also added a filter to the PayPal Express gateway class, but left it disabled for performance reasons.

 = 1.8.4.5 =
 * BUG: Fixed broken links when adminpages/admin_header.php is loaded outside of the PMPro settings tabs.
 * BUG: Fixed issue with PMPro page templates being loaded from child themes.
 (Thanks, SeventhQueen)